-All materials will be designed to be accessible and engaging and will consider cultural and gender issues to ensure products and services appeal to as wide an audience as possible and do not discriminate in any way.
-All products will be written using nontechnical terminology and will be produced in English but with translated versions created where required in order to target a wider audience.
+All materials are designed to be accessible and engaging and consider cultural and gender issues to ensure products and services appeal to as wide an audience as possible and do not discriminate in any way.
+All products are written using nontechnical terminology and will be produced in English or in project partner national language, and translated versions are created where required in order to target a wider audience.

-Peer review by appropriate scientific communities and production of papers to recognized international scientific peer reviewed journals will ensure high quality standards.
-Peer-reviewed articles and scientific conference contributions will be made publicly available either via open-access or as pre-print versions in public repositories.
+Peer review by appropriate scientific communities and production of papers to recognized international scientific peer reviewed journals ensure high quality standards.
+Peer-reviewed articles and scientific conference contributions are made publicly available either via open-access or as pre-print versions in public repositories.
 As outlined in the list of deliverables the project plan to deliver 20 scientific reports / paper manuscripts and 13 technical reports.
 An overview of these papers and reports are given in the List of Deliverables in Table 1 below including its type and dissemination level, as well as work package affiliation, lead partner and delivery date.